zabulus/core/doc/sql.extensions/README.ddl.txt

 insert into peoples values (1, 'adriano');
 insert into peoples values (2, 'ADRIANO');

--- will retrieve both records as win_ptbr is case insensitive select * from peoples where name like 'A%';
+-- will retrieve both records because win_ptbr is case insensitive select * from peoples where name like 'A%';